h2oai/wave/website/blog/2021-06-15-ml-release.md

 You can run both the `H2O-3` and `DAI` engines on *Cloud*.

-For `H2O-3` it's working the same as if *Wave ML* was run locally - the `H2O-3` server is initialized and used.
+For `H2O-3` it works the same as running *Wave ML* locally - the `H2O-3` server is initialized and used.
 No additional steps are necessary (the future work will extend this further to use *Cloud* resources).

 For `DAI` it's essential to enable OpenID Connect (OIDC) and set up the correct ENV variables.
 This is done in your [app.toml](https://h2oai.github.io/h2o-ai-cloud/docs/userguide/developer-guide#apptoml) file.